zy911k24/ModEM/README.md

 ## Creating Makefiles from Configuration files

-The current build system for ModEM uses the `fmkmf.pl` pearl script and the configuration scripts that are found within in `f90/CONFIG`.
-Although ModEM uses Make and Makefiles, makefiles are meant to be created by the running the configuration scripts.
+The current build system for ModEM uses the `fmkmf.pl` pearl script and the configuration scripts that are in `f90/CONFIG`.
+Although ModEM uses Make and Makefiles, makefiles are meant to be created by these configuration scripts.

-In order to create Makefiles, one should run the configuration scripts that matches your system and desired compilers.
-These configuration scripts call the `fmkmf.pl` script.
+To create Makefiles, run the configuration scripts that match your system, desired compiler and desired ModEM version.
+These configuration scripts call the `fmkmf.pl` script:

 ``` bash
 $ cd f90/
 $ ./CONFIG/Configure.3D_MT.MAC.GFortran makefile.gnu.mpi MPI
 ```

-All configuration scripts have the same arguments:
+All configuration scripts take the same arguments:

 ```bash
 $ /CONFIG/Configfile <desired-makefile-name> <type>